Aliases for WT1 Gene

 GeneCards Summary for WT1 Gene

-WT1 (Wilms Tumor 1) is a Protein Coding gene.
-Diseases associated with WT1 include wilms tumor and denys-drash syndrome.
-Among its related pathways are Integrated Pancreatic Cancer Pathway and Transcriptional misregulation in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
-An important paralog of this gene is EGR1.
+WT1 (WT1 Transcription Factor) is a Protein Coding gene.
+Diseases associated with WT1 include Wilms Tumor 1 and Denys-Drash Syndrome.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Primary Focal Segmental Glomerulosclerosis FSGS.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and sequence-specific DNA binding.
+An important paralog of this gene is EGR2.

-Transcription factor that plays an important role in cellular development and cell survival.
+Transcription factor that plays an important role in cellular development and cell survival (PubMed:7862533).
+Recognizes and binds to the DNA sequence 5'-GCG(T/G)GGGCG-3' (PubMed:7862533, PubMed:17716689, PubMed:25258363).
 Regulates the expression of numerous target genes, including EPO.
 Plays an essential role for development of the urogenital system.
-Recognizes and binds to the DNA sequence 5-CGCCCCCGC-3.
 It has a tumor suppressor as well as an oncogenic role in tumor formation.
-Function may be isoform-specific: isoforms lacking the KTS motif may act as transcription factors.
-Isoforms containing the KTS motif may bind mRNA and play a role in mRNA metabolism or splicing.
-Isoform 1 has lower affinity for DNA, and can bind RNA.
+Function may be isoform-specific: isoforms lacking the KTS motif may act as transcription factors (PubMed:15520190).
+Isoforms containing the KTS motif may bind mRNA and play a role in mRNA metabolism or splicing (PubMed:16934801).
+Isoform 1 has lower affinity for DNA, and can bind RNA (PubMed:19123921).